 Follow your sponsored community’s journey as they access loans and training helping them to work their way out of poverty.

 Afi has a small plot of land where she grows just enough vegetables to feed her family of 10.

 She dreams of earning enough money to send all her children to school,

 Afi wanted to grow more vegetables so she can start creating an income.

 But without any spare money, she can’t afford to buy the seeds and compost she needed.

 She joined a Village Savings Group and took out a £150 Deki loan.
-She also received training to improve her farming and business skills.
+She also received training to improve her farming

 At the next harvest, Afi had enough produce to start selling at the market.